powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 - If [`acSolverType`](#acsolvertype) is `NEWTON_RAPHSON` and if **stateVectorScalingMode** is `LINE_SEARCH`,
 - Or if [`acSolverType`](#acsolvertype) is `FAST_DECOUPLED`.

-Maximum iterations for a vector scaling when applying a line search strategy.
+Maximum iterations for a vector scaling when applying a line search strategy.<br>
 The default value is `10` and it must be greater or equal to `1`.

 ### lineSearchStateVectorScalingStepFold